 The Fund's policy is to enter into financial contracts with reputable counterparties in accordance with the internal risk management policies and investment guidelines approved by the Board of Directors.
 The IC closely monitors the credit worthiness of the Fund's counterparties (e.g., issuer of the instruments, brokers, banks, etc.) by reviewing their credit ratings, financial statements and press releases on a regular basis.
-In addition the credit risk is also minimized due to the fact that the Fund only invests in the high quality financial assets government securities.
-All transactions in government / debt securities are settled / paid upon delivery.
+In addition the credit risk is also minimized due to the fact that the Fund only invests in the high quality financial assets, majority of which have been rated by a reputable rating agency.
+All transactions in debt securities are setted / paid upon delivery.
 The risk of default in such transactions is considered minimal, as delivery of securities is guaranteed by reputable brokers or the transactions are carried with counter parties of high reputation.
 Further, bank accounts are held only with reputable banks.